artefactual/atom-docs/user-manual/access-content/search-atom.rst

 In AtoM 2.0.1, a :term:`dedicated search box` for managing Users and user accounts has been added to the user :ref:`browse page <page-type-browse>`.
-In AtoM 2.0.1, this search box will **only return user name and email matches** However, the search box is configured to return partial matches, so for example, a search for "ca" would return Names such as Cameron, Cal, and also Bianca, as well as returning any user with an email that ends with ".ca".
+This search box will **only return user name and email matches** However, the search box is configured to return partial matches, so for example, a search for "ca" would return Names such as Cameron, Cal, and also Bianca, as well as returning any user with an email that ends with ".ca".